LATEST NEWS 1st Nov 2022:

 Logically they should use a brownfield site (there are possible sites on the Thames Estuary, Great Yarmouth and Lowestoft etc) but instead they are considering areas of open countryside.
 Grove Wood, Friston has been selected as the site for substations, connected to cable landfall at Thorpeness via an 11 Km 64 m wide cable trench corridor through the delicate East Suffolk Coast & Heaths.
 This site is not only beautiful it is also of great environmental significance; well known to tourists, birdwatchers and walkers who follow the Sandlings Way.

 STOP PRESS.
-Labour party plans to ramp up the offshore windfarm build programme and Suffolk East coast a likely prime site to locate a good proportion of the windfarms proposed.
+There are plans to ramp up the offshore windfarm build programme and Suffolk East Coast is a likely prime site to locate a good proportion of the windfarms proposed.
 Whilst energy from renewables is a good thing, we must ensure the land-based infrastructure is built on industrial and brownfield sites.
-Too much precious greenfield spaces have been lost, or dramatically changed by the renewable industry to date.
+Too much precious greenfield space have been lost to developments and dramatically changed by the renewable industry to date.

-SOS plan to continue challenging developers, councils and government to take proper due regard of local communities health and well being and protect our precious landscape and preserve those qualities that make the Suffolk Heritage Coast so special.
+SOS will continue challenging developers, councils and government to take proper due regard of local communities health and well being and protect our precious landscape and preserve those qualities that make the Suffolk Heritage Coast so special.

-We are not against Renewable Energies or Nuclear Power industries.
-We are asking for sensible and sensitive development on Brownfield sites and for proper oversight and control of the cumulative impacts these projects cause.
+We fully support Renewable Energies industries and reducing our carbon footprint.
+We are asking for sensible and sensitive co-ordinated development on Brownfield sites and for proper oversight and control of the cumulative impacts these projects cause.

 No matter where you live, if you feel you could add your personal voice of dismay then please visit